MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/always-on-policies.md

 ---
-title: "Evaluate health of the availability group using group policies"
+title: "Use group policies for availability group health"
-description: "Learn how to view the group system policies that the Always On dashboard uses to provide information about the availability group health." ms.custom: "ag-guide, seodec18" ms.date: "06/13/2017" ms.prod: sql ms.reviewer: ""
+description: "Learn how to view the group system policies that the Always On dashboard uses to provide information about the availability group health." ms.custom: seo-lt-2019 ms.date: "06/13/2017" ms.prod: sql ms.reviewer: ""